CODARcode/z-checker-installer/README.md

 ### Create a new case

-"createNewZCCase.sh [test-case-name]" allows you to create a new test-case.
+"createZCCase.sh [test-case-name]" allows you to create a new test-case.
 This command will create a new workspace directory in Z-checker, SZ, and zfp respectively.
 The compression results will be put in those workspace directories to avoid bing messed with other test-cases.

 For example, if you run the generateReport.sh in the directory ./Z-checker/examples, it is actually one test case, where the compression results and data analysis results will be put in the dataProperty/ and compressionResults/ under it.
-For another test case with another set of data or application, you can create a new workspace directory by the script createNewZCCase.sh (which calls ./Z-checker/createNewCase.sh).
+For another test case with another set of data or application, you can create a new workspace directory by the script createZCCase.sh (which calls ./Z-checker/createNewCase.sh).

 #### z-checker-update.sh